topquark22/morseR24/README.md

 | -   | GND | 98            |
 | GND | GND | 88            |

+A utility **freqmon/freqmon.ino** is included to identify channels with potential interference.

 ### Device ID setting

 Configured by jumpers on pins A4, A5.
 This selects both: